 The Vulture Stone of Gobekli Tepe: The World’s First Pictogram?

-An article in the archeology section of the Hürriet Daily News published in July of this year announced the world’s earliest pictogram had been discovered at the archeological site of Göbekli Tepe, southeast Turkey.
-Though it was not specified what example was being referred to, it is clear that Müslüm Ercan, Director of the Șanliurfa Museum, was referencing a scene depicted on the west-facing side of Pillar 43 of Enclosure D. Pillar 43 is known more widely as the ‘vulture stone’.
-Not long after, the UK’s Daily Mail picked up the story and had me say that I thought the disk, or orb, seen above the vulture’s extended left wing showed the sun.
+A report in the Hürriet Daily News published in July of this year announced that the world’s earliest pictogram had been discovered at the archaeological site of Göbekli Tepe, Southeast Turkey.
+It was not specified what example was being referred to, but it is clear that Müslüm Ercan, Director of the Șanliurfa Museum, was referring to a relief depicted on the west-facing side of Pillar 43, Enclosure D. Pillar 43 is known more widely as the ‘vulture stone’.
+Not long after, the Daily Mail picked up the story and had me say that I thought the disk, ball or egg, seen above the vulture’s extended left wing depicted the sun.
 While this is not untrue, the following remarks clarify why I believe this to be the case.

 The Vulture Stone of Göbekli Tepe.

 The vulture stone is one of the most graphically charged and complex reliefs so far excavated at the site.
-Technically speaking, however, it is not the world’s earliest pictogram, but it is an early, well-preserved and composite stone-cut pictogram by definition.
-Müslüm Ercan describes the scene as a sky burial, in which the ‘soul’, sometimes symbolized as a head, is figuratively carried up to the sky world, basing his view, it appears, on painted examples found at the site of Çatalhöyük.
-Although there is outline of relationship between these separate patterns, the vulture stone conveys a more succinct amalgamation of depth.
+Technically speaking, it is not the world’s earliest pictogram, but it is an early, stone-cut pictogram that has preserved well.
+Müslüm Ercan describes the scene as a sky burial in which the ‘soul’, sometimes symbolized as a head, is figuratively carried up to the sky world, basing his view, it appears, on painted examples found at the site of Çatalhöyük.
+Although there is outline of resemblance between these separate patterns, the vulture stone embeds a far more complex impression.

 Traditional Tibetan Sky Burial in which vultures pick clean the bones of the dead.